Remco Pardoel

 Remco Pardoel (born 23 May 1969) is a retired Dutch mixed martial artist.
 He competed in the heavyweight division.
 He has fought in promotions such as the UFC, Shooto, and Pancrase.
-He was a junior national champion in Judo in 1988 and a competitive BJJ grappler.
+He was runner up at the junior national championships in Judo in 1988 and a competitive BJJ grappler.
 He made his MMA debut at UFC 2, eventually losing to Royce Gracie.
 Throughout his career, he fought Vernon White, Minoru Suzuki, and Marco Ruas.

 Early career

 Pardoel began his martial arts career at age 4 when he first began training in Judo.
 At age 7, he began training in Taekwondo and took up traditional Jiu-Jitsu at age 11.
-He won gold at the 1988 Junior National Judo Championships in the Netherlands and several Ju Jitsu titles across Europe.
+He won silver at the 1988 Junior National Judo Championships in the Netherlands and several Ju Jitsu titles across Europe.
 He became Ju Jitsu's world champion in 1993 when the sport's first World Championship was held in Denmark.
 He met Fabio Gurgel, Romero Cavalcanti, Sylvio Behring, and other fighters, who taught him some of the sport's techniques.
 He would invite the Brazilian team to the Netherlands, so Brazilian Jiu-Jitsu was introduced in Europe, in his hometown of Oss, starting in November 1993.